nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 .. note::

-   This service is not compatible with devices that use the nRF9160, but only newer nRF91x1 devices such as the nRF9161.
+   This service is not compatible with devices that use the nRF9160, but only newer nRF91x1 devices such as the nRF9151 and nRF9161.

 You can enable support for this service by building the sample as follows: